ibrasec/fluentd_config/README.md

 make sure to backup fluent.conf file if you already have one in your directory otherwise it might be overwritten.

 - Restart your fluentd
-- The configuraiton file has been set so that fluentd<br> will read from the data stored inside /var/log/syslog,<br> so to test the code, add some ASA logs to this file using ```$ echo ```terminal command<br> example:
+- The configuraiton file has been set so that fluentd will read from the data stored inside /var/log/syslog,<br> so to test the code, go to the (tests) directory, then copy and paste the contents of the test_echo inside your shell terminal. this will populate your syslog log file with some ASA logs to be parsed by fluentd.

 echo \"Jul 31 16:29:08 ASA-TEST-1 : %ASA-4-106023: Deny tcp src Some-int_2:192.168.1.1/54246(ABCD-ms01) dst ABCD:172.16.1.1/443 by access-group \"Some-int_2_access_in\" [0xcb01c404, 0x0]\" >> /var/log/syslog